TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

     (wrap-if development? wrap-stacktrace)))
 ```

 This code will enable a public-facing failsafe middleware in production while keeping the stacktrace middleware in development.
-We’ll also limit code reloading to development.
-Finally, we’ll add exception logging in both cases for additional visibility.
+We'll also limit code reloading to development.
+Finally, we'll add exception logging in both cases for additional visibility.
 This updated stack relies on several new functions in `adder.middleware`.
 Add the following to the `adder.middleware` namespace declaration:

 ```clojure
 (:require [clj-stacktrace.repl :as strp])